 Phishing attacks are a type of cyber-crime based on email fraud.
 A bad actor disguises themself as someone trustworthy in the hopes of tricking their victims into giving them sensitive data such as usernames, passwords and financial information.
 Phishing emails can target hundreds or even thousands of people at once, and they’re one of the most common and financially dangerous online crimes that we see today.
 Spear phishing is an advanced form of phishing.
 The attacker targets a small number of individuals with highly personalized emails.
 Because of this personalization, the victim is less likely to spot the fact that the message a hoax.

 In today’s world, more teams are becoming digital.
 This means that now, more than ever, we’re extremely reliant on email communication.
 Phishing exploits this reliance, which makes it one of the most dangerous email threats that modern organizations are tackling.
 But how often, you might be asking yourself, does it actually happen?
-Well, according to Proofpoint’s most recent annual “State of the Phish” report, 88% of organizations around the world experienced spear phishing attempts in 2019.
-And with attackers taking advantage of times of uncertainty, attempted attack rates have spiked during the peaks of the Coronavirus pandemic.
-The FBI even issued an alert to warn the general public of the increased threat.
+Well, one in five data breaches are caused by the use of lost or stolen credentials, and 81% of organizations have experienced an increase in phishing attempts in recent years.

 But this doesn’t mean that you should close down all of your email accounts immediately.
 One of the most useful forms of prevention is education; being aware of these kinds of attack will make you less likely to fall victim to them, so you’re already a step closer to having a secure inbox than you were when you started reading this article!

-No single solution will protect your business completely from phishing attacks, so it’s important to implement multiple layers of defense.
-In this article, we’ll cover five steps that you can take to protect against phishing and secure your organization’s communications.
+No single solution will protect your business completely from phishing, so it’s important to implement multiple layers of defense.
+In this article, we’ll cover five steps that you can take to prevent phishing attacks and secure your organization’s communications.

 Password security is something that we’re all aware of.
 Despite this, many of us slip into the habit of using the same memorable phrase for every account we own.
 There are two problems with this.
 Firstly, if the password relates directly to your interests, it’s easier for a bad actor to guess.
 Secondly, no matter how strong your passwords are, you shouldn’t use them for multiple accounts!
 If someone cracks the password to one account, all accounts with the same password are compromised.
-Teach your employees this, and instruct them to update their user account passwords regularly.
+Teach your employees this, implement a password policy to encourage them to update their user account passwords regularly.
+For more information on how to create a strong password policy to prevent phishing and other credential-related breaches, take a look at our step-by-step guide.

 You should also enable multi-factor authentication.
 This prevents hackers access to accounts even if they’ve tricked the user into giving up their password.
 The “how” is pretty simple: each user has to provide two or more methods of verification to log in to their account.
 Usually, the user types in their password and receives an email or text with a code to verify the login.
 However, it could also involve using an authenticator app or even a fingerprint scan.
 These both add an additional layer of security.
 Authenticator apps regularly reset their authentication codes, and it’s much more difficult to steal someone’s biometric data than it is to guess the name of the street they grew up on!